 Gewirth believes that anyone who can voluntarily behave so as to achieve some ends reveals that he is thereby disposed to accept the canons of deductive and inductive logic.
-It is in this sense that Gewirth thinks any agent is at least minimally rational.
-Thus, if a person violates the PGC (says Cohen) there are only two responses open to Gewirth: (1) The behavior was not an instance of the disposition to behave in a minimally rational manner; (2) The behavior was an incorrect instance of this exercise of this disposition.
+It is in this sense that Gewirth thinks any agent is at least minimally ra"Gewirth's Rationalism: Who is a Moral Agent?"
+Ethics 89(January 1979):179-90.

+(says Cohen) there are only two responses open to Gewirth: (1) The behavior was not an instance of the disposition to behave in a minimally rational manner; (2) The behavior was an incorrect instance of this exercise of this disposition.